opendatahub-io-contrib/ai-on-openshift/docs/demos/credit-card-fraud.md

 - Build and train models in RHODS
 - Track and store those models with MLFlow
 - Deploy a model application in OpenShift that predicts with a specific model from MLFlow
-- Observe how the model performs in production

 The architecture looks like this:
 ![Diagram](img/Diagram.PNG)